Tudor Room

 Like the tapestries that often hung near the upper end of these halls identifying various courts, the Tudor Room's heraldic banners proclaim the academic divisions of Indiana Univeristy.
 Glinting through three-story high windows, stained-glass coats of arms identify the colleges existing at the time the Tudor Room was built.

 The adjoining Coronation Room, completed in 1964, takes its name from the Coronation Throne in Westminster Abbey.
-A wall-sized painting of a medieval coronation procession sets the tone in this intimate banquet room, another example of the presitge the space holds.
+A wall-sized painting of a medieval coronation procession sets the tone in this intimate banquet room, another example of the prestige the space holds.
 No matter which area you sit in, the Tudor Room serves as a place where the local community gathers to celebrate good food, great friends, and special moments.